A Day in the Death of Joe Egg: Productions

 After its premiere in Glasgow in 1967, A Day in the Death of Joe Egg opened in London's West End in 1967 then transferred to Broadway the next year.
 On Broadway, the play received four nominations for Tony Awards, including Best Play, Best Actor (Albert Finney), Best Featured Actress (Zena Walker) and Best Director (Michael Blakemore).
 Walker won the Tony for Best Featured Actress.
 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

+The Brunton Theatre Company, Musselburgh, produced the play under the direction of Sandy Neilson during its first season in 1979.

 The play has been revived twice on Broadway.
 A 1985 revival staged at the Longacre Theatre ran for 93 performances.
 It was directed by Arvin Brown and the cast included Jim Dale, Stockard Channing, Joanna Gleason, Christina Pickles and Kate Wilkinson.
 The production won the Drama Desk Award for Outstanding Revival.

 A revival in the West End opened in October 2001 at the New Ambassadors Theatre, starring Clive Owen and Victoria Hamilton and was directed by Laurence Boswell.
 This production transferred to the Comedy Theatre in December 2001, with Eddie Izzard replacing Owen.
 The same production opened on Broadway, produced by Roundabout Theatre, in March 2003 at the American Airlines Theatre and played for 69 performances.
 Directed by Lawrence Boswell, the play starred Eddie Izzard and Victoria Hamilton.